 HOSTING TEAM

-The Rainbow Connections program is hosted by TNM Factilitators Raine (They/Them) and Cath Dyer (She/Her).
+The Rainbow Connections program is hosted by TNM Facilitators Raine (They/Them) and Cath Dyer (She/Her).
+Youth Advisors, Murphy (He/they) and Casey (They/Them).

 Raine Sparling